CSU Spur of the Moment season two is here

 Spur of the Moment is the podcast of the CSU Spur campus, where we talk with experts in food, water, and health about how they are tackling big challenges in their fields.

-Spur of the Moment is hosted by Jocelyn Hittle, Assistant Vice Chancellor for Spur; it is produced by Peach Islander Productions.
+Spur of the Moment is hosted by Jocelyn Hittle, Associate Vice Chancellor for CSU Spur; it is produced by Kevin Samuelson and the CSU System.

 Listen and subscribe wherever you get your podcasts!